sblanck/smagexp/README.md

 GSM80477 	series of 4 normals		GSM80477 OSCE-9N Series of 4 Normals

 ```
+.cond file is a text file, containing 3 columns, separate by tabs, summarizing the conditions of the experiment.
+* 1st column is the ID of the sample
+* 2nd column is the condition of the sample
+* 3rd column is a description of the sample

 The outputs are
  - Boxplots and MA plots